ibm-cloud-docs/security-compliance/collector.md

 ## Installing a collector through a Proxy
 {: #collector-proxy}

+Open question:
+When and why would a user want to do this?

 A collector uses the following endpoints to access your resource configurations.
 To use a proxy with your collector, be sure to add the following hostnames to an allowlist.